kd2org/karadav/README.md

 Note that even though it has been tested with NC/OC clients, KaraDAV might stop working at any time with these clients if their publishers decide so.

+Other clients:

+* NextCloud / ownCloud iOS clients have issues and so they are currently blocked, to make sure they can't delete any data by error.
+I don't own an Apple device.
+If someone with an Apple device wants to do some testing and suggest a patch, please change `$block_ios_clients` to `false` in `lib/KD2/WebDAV/NextCloud.php`.
+* qOwnNotes does not work, as it expecting a specific application to be installed on the server.
+It's not using the NextCloud Notes API.
+* [Iotas](https://gitlab.gnome.org/World/iotas): untested, this is not yet available in Debian stable.

 ## WebDAV clients compatibility

 ### Recommended (tested with KaraDAV)